kernoeb/jean_racine_bot/README.md

 `/challenge <id>` : Information about a challenge
 `/user <id>`: Information about a user
 `/createglobalscoreboard` : Add a global scoreboard
+`/getlastchallenges` : Get last challenges
 `/ping`: Test if the bot is not down

 ### Captures